-If your business is in plants, then here’s a reminder that an upgrade to plant passports rules are coming your way this December.
+If your business is in plants, then here’s a reminder that an upgrade to plant passport rules are coming your way this December.

 The regulation - agreed in the European Parliament back in 2016 - will require all plants being moved between commercial traders inside the EU trading bloc to have documents displaying supply chain information.
 It won’t affect consumers at flower shops or other retailers.
 But it may take some getting used to if you’re shipping plant goods.